dscpe/dscpe.github.io/index.md

 <p align="center"><img src="/images/logos/dscpelogo_horizontal_small.png" alt="DSCPE Logo"></p>

-The **Data Services Continuing Professional Education** (**DSCPE**) is a twelve-week online intensive program designed to equip early-to-mid-career librarians with the skills required to deliver essential data services.
+The **Data Services Continuing Professional Education** (**DSCPE**) is a eleven-week online intensive program designed to equip early-to-mid-career librarians with the skills required to deliver essential data services.

 The curriculum includes live sessions, self-paced remote learning, and a capstone project in collaboration with a partner site.
 <br>